jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-kiko-chippo-hotel.md

 ---
 **RR:** Great to chat Kiko – we’re looking forward to your performance this weekend.
 What kind of set can we expect from you?

 **Kiko:** Hi!
-I am going to play a lot of my own productions and try out some new tracks of mine
+I am going to play a lot of my own productions and try out some new tracks of mine.

 **RR: **Sounds good!
 Now you've played in Australia a few times - how were those experiences?